JunKim26/Amazon_Gift_Generator/README.md

 # Title : Life Generator
 # Author: Jun Kim
 # Date: 4/13/2021
-Description: In this program, tkinter will be used to prompt a user to choose a csv file to retrieve data from.
+Description: In this program, tkinter will be used to prompt a user to choose a category from a sample database from Amazon.
-Then, the user will be prompted to choose which category to filter the data through, and the number of outputs desired then the highest rated toys will be written into a csv file in the same directory as the script.
+Then, the user will be prompted to choose the number of outputs desired.
+An output file will be created with the highest rated items in the same directory as the script.
+A preview of the result will pop up and display a table.